jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 In the [original post that spawned the idea of the surface area of luck](https://www.codusoperandi.com/posts/increasing-your-luck-surface-area), The programmer Jason Roberts made an astute observation about pursuing your passions:

-When you take action on what deeply interests you, your expertise naturally grows.
+Your expertise naturally grows when you take action on what deeply interests you.
 In turn, people learn about your skills and may utilize them in totally unexpected ways.

 This is the idea of getting your lucky break.
-It only comes when you take action on valuable work that that you enjoy so much that you are compelled to push yourself.&nbsp;
+It comes when you take action on valuable work that you enjoy so much you are compelled to push yourself.&nbsp;

 This passion gets attention.
 That attention brings opportunities.
 When you are good at things that people find valuable, this also bestows on you a sense of competence that bleeds over into other opportunities.

-Some of those opportunities will be directly related to the skills that brought you attention.
-Others will be tangentially related.
+Some of those opportunities will directly relate to the skills that brought you attention.
+Others will only be tangentially related but still prove to be just as life-changing.
 But the only way to get more opportunities to become proficient at things people find valuable.

 Another way to interpret this is that you must learn to self-promote.
-Even if you don’t actively market yourself, it’s important that people know that you are talented.
+Even if you don’t actively market yourself, it’s important that people know that you have talents.

 I used to live by the adage, “When you’re good, you tell other people, but when you’re great, other people tell other people about you.”

 While this is still mostly true, the world is a noisy place.
-Markets are not oversaturated as much as they are crowded with noisy C and D-level players who learned to self-promote to compensate for their lack of skill.&nbsp;
+Markets are not oversaturated as much as crowded with noisy C and D-level players who learned to self-promote to compensate for their lack of skill.&nbsp;

 It’s great when those people find you, but it’s even more powerful when you start to seek them out.